Interview and pictures by Marko Syrjala

 One special thing about the Shots was your unique dressing which included golden jockstraps.
 Whatever happened to those?

 There are great stories behind your solo albums.
-When speaking a bit about your solo career, you recently released a box set including all of your solo albums.
+When speaking a bit about your solo career, you recently released a box set, including your solo albums.
 Does that mean that you’re going to activate your solo career again sometime soon?

-There’s a half an album of solo stuff sitting on a shelf in Roy Z’s bedroom right now.
+There’s half an album of solo stuff sitting on a shelf in Roy Z’s bedroom right now.
 I just need to go and get some time and go in and writes some more material.
-I mean I was halfway through doing it.
-It was going to be a whole concept album, and it was going to be called “If Eternity Should Fail” and “If Eternity Should Fail” was the title track to my new solo album.
-And a bit like what happened “Bring Your Daughter To The Slaughter,” Iron Maiden wanted to use it, so that’s what happened again.
+I mean, I was halfway through doing it.
+It was going to be a whole concept album, and it was going to be called “If Eternity Should Fail,” and “If Eternity Should Fail” was the title track to my new solo album.
+And a bit like what happened in “Bring Your Daughter To The Slaughter,” Iron Maiden wanted to use it, so that’s what happened again.
 But if I did do another solo album, which I think I will, I might just stick to my original plan and have that as the title track.
-I mean I did write it.
+I mean, I did write it.
 It was there first.
 It was the first track that I wrote you know for it.
-So yeah, I probably still include that song but it would be the feel would be slightly different not very much from the Maiden version.
+So yeah, I probably still include that song, but it would be the feel would be slightly different, not very much from the Maiden version.

-Well, there’s 40000 words of stories sloshing around.
+Well, there are 40000 words of stories sloshing around.
 I’m not sure how you would organize it or how you would put it together.
-I’m not even seriously thinking about it at the moment because I’m in the middle in the middle of this one right now.
+I’m not even seriously thinking about it at the moment because I’m in the middle of this one right now.
 It’s only been out for a couple of months, so we’ve got a long way to go with this book.
 You know it’s going to go to the whole the hardbacks, and it’s going to get released in Germany next year and then Brazil and Spain and Italy and all these places.
-And then there’s the back’s going to come out later, and it’s going to be going to be two years working on this book.
-During that time, I might write some other bits and I might not, but I need to figure out how they approach because you can’t do a second autobiography.
+And then there’s the back’s going to come out later, and it’s going to be two years working on this book.
+I might write some other bits during that time, and I might not, but I need to figure out how they approach because you can’t do a second autobiography.
 You know people do that a lot.
-I mean some people are releasing their fifth biography, and they’re only 25.
-There are lots more spaces on the pages, and the paper is really thick again “Laughs.”
+I mean, some people are releasing their fifth biography, and they’re only 25.
+There are lots more spaces on the pages, and the paper is really thick again.
+“Laughs.”

 Our time seems to be up now.
 Here’s one more question left.
 The Maiden will be back on the road in spring, and then you’re also coming back to Finland.
 What can the fans expect from that upcoming tour?